 Since Generations Foundation introduced food programs to schools and learning centers, the teachers and principals have observed an increase in the level of attention paid in class.
 They see higher academic results, a decrease in tardiness and absenteeism, as well as a decrease in violence and aggression.
 Police officers say that they do not have to frequent a school as often for behavior problems.
 From a hundred different sources, we know that investment in early childhood development is the best possible investment we can make.
 We are positive that the efforts to improve children’s lives will lead to a better, happier, healthier, and more productive society and country.

-For the 13th summer in a row, we are providing needy children an opportunity to spend a couple of weeks at a camp in the country.
-We have consistently provided needy children with an opportunity to spend a couple of weeks at a camp in the country.
+Each summer, we are providing needy children an opportunity to spend a couple of weeks at a camp in the country.
+We have consistently provided needy children with an opportunity to spend time at a camp in the country.
 Many of the children who spend their summertime on the hot city streets are given the opportunity to attend Trails End Camp for at least one week.
 The camp program offers enriching experiences that help form an important bridge between the end of one school year and the beginning of the following school year.
-The diversified programs available at the camps are designed specifically to meet the needs and varied interests of the children.
+The diversified programs available at the camp are designed specifically to meet the needs and varied interests of the children.
 Many of the new skills and important friendships acquired during the summer helps children develop positive attitudes towards family and school.

 Christmas is always a special time for Generations Foundation.
 Dozens of volunteers from various organizations visit our location to wrap and personally name donated new toys with tender loving care.
 We were able to deliver more than 5,000 gifts!